-Mr. Bernard Gilly, CEO of GenSight Biologics, is a shareholder (27.1%) of Passage de l'Innovation as of December 31, 2018.
+Mr. Bernard Gilly, CEO of GenSight Biologics, is a shareholder (27.1%) of Passage de l'Innovation as of December 31, 2019.
 In 2015, the Company entered into an agreement with Passage de l'Innovation for the rental of its new premises.
-As described above, several amendments were signed on January, July and October 2018, as well as an amendment related to the service agreement in connection with human resources, legal and intellectual property services.
+As described above, several amendments were signed on January, July, October 2018 and November 2019, as well as an amendment related to the service agreement in connection with human resources, legal and intellectual property services.
 The related amounts presented below were recognized as expenses during the period presented:

-As of December 3
+As of December 31

-In thousands of euros 2017 2018
+In thousands of euros 2018 2019

-Rent and services 762 792
+Rent and services 792 766

-Total 762 792
+Total 792 766

-No liabilities are due to related parties as of December 31, 2017 and December 31, 2018, respectively.
+No liabilities are due to related parties as of December 31, 2018 and December 31, 2019, respectively.

-Note 21: Earnings per share
+Note 23: Earnings per share

 The basic earnings per share is calculated by dividing the net income for the period attributable to the shareholders of the Group by the weighted average number of ordinary shares outstanding during the period.
 Preferred shares had the same rights and dividends as ordinary shares for purposes of calculating earnings per share.
-All preferred shares were converted on a onefor-one basis into ordinary shares upon completion of the IPO on Euronext Paris in July 2016.
+All preferred shares were converted on a one-for-one basis into ordinary shares upon completion of the IPO on Euronext Paris in July 2016.

 All outstanding ordinary shares have been taken into consideration for purposes of calculating basic earnings per share.
-The weighted average number of ordinary shares was 21,936,006 and 24,466,559 for the years ended December 31, 2017 and 2018, respectively.
+The weighted average number of ordinary shares was 24,466,559 and 28,382,184 for the years ended December 31, 2018 and 2019, respectively.

-The diluted earnings per share is calculated by dividing the net income for the period attributable to shareholders of the Group by the weighted average number of shares outstanding plus any potentially dilutive shares not yet issued from share-based compensation plans (see Note 16).
+The diluted earnings per share is calculated by dividing the net income for the period attributable to shareholders of the Group by the weighted average number of shares outstanding plus any potentially dilutive shares not yet issued from share-based compensation plans (see Note 18).

 Dilution is defined as a reduction of earnings per share or an increase of loss per share.
 When the exercise of outstanding share options and warrants decreases loss per share, they are considered to be anti-dilutive and excluded from the calculation of loss per share.
-Thus, basic and diluted earnings (loss) per share are equal as all equity instruments issued, representing 2,700,426 potential additional ordinary shares, have been considered anti-dilutive.
+Thus, basic and diluted earnings (loss) per share are equal as all equity instruments issued, representing 2,700,426 and 3,869,644 potential additional ordinary shares, for the years ended December 31, 2018 and 2019, respectively, have been considered anti-dilutive.

-In thousands of euros, except As of December 31, for earning (loss) per share 2017 2018 Net income (loss) of the reporting period (24,112) (33,453) Adjusted weighted average number of outstanding shares 21,936,006 24,466,559 Basic and diluted earnings (loss) per share €(1.10) €(1.37)
+In thousands of euros, except As of December 31, for earning (loss) per share 2018 2019 Net income (loss) of the reporting period (33,453) (30,710) Adjusted weighted average number of outstanding shares 24,466,559 28,382,184 Basic and diluted earnings (loss) per share €(1.37) €(1.08)

-Note 22: Management of financial risks
+Note 24: Management of financial risks